krsubham48/human-safety/README.md

 	<img src="Images/cnn5.jpg" />
 </p>

+The train file in dataset contains a one-dimensional array for each image.
+The first task in preprocessing data was to convert the one-dimensional array into RGB images.
+The image size of each image is 32x32 and every image contains 3-channels.
+Hence the length of each 1-d array is 32x32x3 = 3072.
+Among these 3072 pixel values, first 1024 values represents red channel, next 1024 represents green and the last 1024 represents blue channel.
+The images in 1-d array was reshaped into 3x1024 tensors which was further converted into 3x32x32 matrix.
+The axes of these matrix was transposed by required amount to create the RGB image with proper 32x32x3 shape.
+The process to read data from train.txt file in CIFAR-100 dataset is described above and the same is depicted in image below

 <p align="Centre">
 	<img src="Images/cnn3.jpg" />
 </p>

+The images read above is saved as jpg images in a Data Original folder for further processing.
+The images are also categorised in folders based on label name and saved to DataCat folder to ease processing.
+Since the computational power of our machine which is used for training is limited, 1000 images of each category is copied to a new folder.
+For training our model to specifically detect humans, the dataset was biased with additional 2910 images of humans from the dataset.
+The final Data folder for training contained 22910 images with their corresponding labels.
+A csv file containing the name of images and corresponding labels is created to ease the training process.
+The csv file was shuffled to make the occurrence of images random and thus remove any unintentional bias.
+The steps defined above were the preprocessing steps taken to convert the raw data file into usable format.
+The dataset is divided into 80% training images and 20% test images.
+Among the 80% train images, 10% of the images is used as validation set.

 ### Model

+The model consists of a series of convolutional and max-pooling layers followed by a few dense layers which gives the output.
+The convolutional layer is used for feature extraction.
+Padding is used to preserve the size of inputs and outputs to convolutional layer.
+Max-pooling layer is used to reduce the feature vector size after each convolution layer, thus reducing the number of parameters to be processed in subsequent layers.
+The use of max-pooling layers to reduce the number of parameters reduces the number of computations required.
+Batch Normalisation layer is used normalise weights after the corresponding layers.
+This provides generalisation and produces similar validation and train results.
+To further enhance generalisation, dropout layer is used to randomly switch off some nodes in correspondence with the blocking probability specified.
+Rectified Linear Units are used as activation function for all except the last layer.
+The last layer uses Softmax activation function.
+It has 20 nodes as output, with each node describing the probability of output being the corresponding layer

 <p align="Centre">
 	<img src="Images/cnn2.jpg" />
 </p>

+The work flow of the classification model when an image is given as input is shown below

 <p align="Centre">
 	<img src="Images/cnn4.jpg" width="600"/>